fly32101/watchs/README_en.md

 - Interactive configuration wizard
 - Clean, maintainable, and extensible code based on DDD architecture
 - Extensible command-line interface using the Command Pattern
+- Integrated GitHub Actions for automated builds and releases

 ## Project Architecture